Halloween (Bezerker)

 For the record, I’d just like to state, I am not a Devil worshipper.
 Nor am I a Satanist, Luciferian or otherwise.
 I pledge no specific allegiance to Satan, Bel, Baal, Baphomet, Set, or any creepy fuckin’ Owl gods.
 I’m not entirely sure a being of such report exists, nor do I think any of us are.
 At least, I’d like to hope none of us are aware anyway.

-But assuming a sentient being representing all evil with whatever powers, attributes, motivations and intent the old books of lore (or berobed weirdos in the woods of Mendecino County) have assigned upon it does actually exist, I wish not to align myself with it.
+But assuming a sentient being representing all evil with whatever powers, attributes, motivations and intent the old books of lore (or berobed weirdos in the woods of Mendecino County) have assigned upon it does actually exist, I wish not to align myself with them.

-Now, the pious might argue that by simply having a blog and a room dedicated to a day not set aside for the Lord All Mighty, I am implicitly doing exactly that.
-They might even be right.
-I’m not really sure how that all of that works.
 But if an all-powerful and omnipotent being stands as the antithesis to such an evil being, I imagine it knows full well about my post here and is hopefully noting my rejection of any and all actual creatures it stands in opposition against.
+But again, probably not how all that really works.
+At least, not if these righteous folks are to be believed anyway.

-I like the smell of latex masks and colored hair spray.
+I like the smell of latex masks and that shitty colored hair spray.
 I like candy and the communal spirit of the night.
 I like that it is a neighborhood-centered holiday rather than a family-centered one.
 I have fond memories of Halloweens past, trick or treating in the crisp air and watching Halloween TV shows and scary movies after.

 Perhaps I am naive.
 Perhaps I’m unwittingly praying to Satan everyday through these activities.
 I’d sure hope not, and would like to go on record as such not being my intention.
 And that’s because that’s just not what Halloween means to me.
 It means the acknowledgment and honoring of death as one season of life gives way to another.
 This is not evil.
 Nature doesn’t understand that concept.
 Nature just is.

 But maybe that’s that naïveté.
-Maybe it’s not about what it means to me, or what I think it means.
+Maybe it’s not about what it means to me, or what I ignorantly think it means.
 Maybe there’s something entirely more sinister at play here.
 But I dunno.
 That sounds like a whole lot of self righteous, puritanical Christian bullshit to me.
 But maybe that’s just the devil hard at work again, manipulating me with lies.

 I’m not sure what to tell you, in that case.
 If that’s the sort of thing that you and your Master do not particularly appreciate, then I guess I’d apologize.
 But what do you need that for?
 You’re all fuckin evil and shit, right?
 What do you care what I say or think?
 Shut the fuck up, be fuckin evil and get the fuck down on this Hard ‘Til Halloween shit, will ya?!